ImpostorKeanu/eavesarp-ng/eavesarp-docs/notes/General Usage.md

 # TLS Splitting

+TLS splitting is automatically enabled and managed by Eavesarp.

 This capability allows us to intercept TLS tunnels and extract clear text application data relayed between the [[notes/Conversation|conversation]] [[notes/ARP Sender|sender]] and the [[notes/ARP Target|target]].
 Intercepted data is written to the [[#Data JSONL File]].

 ## How it Works